 - Your baby screams in the car.

 - Particular measures must be used to achieve sleep and your little one may even be preferable to who does them.

 This is another point I would pay attention to.
 Is your little one getting into good quality sleep and drifting between sleep cycles well?
 As you know, broken sleep takes its toll.
 By having healthy sleep habits in play your little one will find it easier to get into better, deeper sleep cycles.

 You can achieve this by making sure their awake times aren’t too long, offer sleep in their sleep space, I love the use of white noise and making the room as dark as possible for day and night sleep.
 Self-settling will also mean your baby or toddler won’t have to fully wake to find or use an external measure and therefore drift between cycles much more easily.

-Tara Mitchell a Paediatric Nurse, former international nanny, mum and qualified Infant and Toddler Sleep Consultant, she’s also the founder of The Gentle Sleep Specialist – a place for families to get help for sleep issues.
-Resolving sleep issues, establishing routines, creating healthy sleep habits and managing behaviour at bedtime is what she specialises in.
+Tara Mitchell is a Paediatric Nurse, former international nanny, mum and qualified Infant and Toddler Sleep Consultant, she’s also the founder of The Gentle Sleep Specialist – a place for families to get help for sleep issues.